nylki/lindenmayer/README.md

 // simple context sensitive production rule, replacing `B` with `F` if previous character is a B as well, otherwise `BA` myLSys.setProduction('B', (index, word) => (word[index-1] === 'B') ?
 'F' : 'BA')

+// or if you prefer the *classic* syntax for context sensitive productions: let myLSys.setProduction('A<B>C', 'Z')

 // simple stochastic production, producing `+F` with 10% probability, `FB+B` with 90%
 myLSys.setProduction('B', () => (Math.random() < 0.1) ? '+F' : 'FB+B')
 ```